Study shows that having a daughter can change a man's brain in a special way

 And this, according to the researchers, can to an extent explain why girls learn to be more empathetic than boys – as they have parents – dads – who are more attentive to their needs and open with their emotions.

 Mascaro thinks there is a lesson in all of this for dads of boys – who, even without being aware of it, could be less attentive to the emotional needs of their sons.

-“The fact that fathers may actually be less attentive to the emotional needs of boys, perhaps despite their best intentions, is important to recognize,” she says.
+“The fact that fathers may actually be less attentive to the emotional needs of boys, perhaps despite their best intentions, is important to recognise,” she says.
 “We should be aware of how unconscious notions of gender can play into the way we treat even very young children.”